grahamhelton/autodeploy/README.md

 - Distributing config files in `$(hostname)_config/` to their correct locations
 - Backing up of local configuration files to `~/.config/autodeploy/$(hostname)_config/backup/` before overwriting them
 - Installing of any application defined in `global_applications`
+- Editing configuration files in `.config/autodeploy` through the autodeploy tool

 # Documentation